pantor/frankx/README.md

 robot.move(m4, data)
 ```

-Using MotionData you can adapt the dynamics (velocity, acceleration and jerk) of a specific motion.
+Using MotionData, you can adapt the dynamics (velocity, acceleration and jerk) of a specific motion.
 ```python
 data.velocity_rel = 1.0
 data.jerk_rel = 0.2